 The best times are Spring and Autumn, as the weather is milder.
 Summer is extremely hot around here, while winter is cold for comfortable exploration.

-We decided to go in May, which was Ramadan in Lunar/Islamic calendar.
+We decided to go during the Ramadan month in May.
 Ramadan didn’t affect our trip in any way, all relevant places were open and we didn’t find any restrictions during out stay.
-The weather seemed perfect, not extremely hot not to be able to walk at all (although it was really hot at times) while also allowing us to get into the sea.
+The weather seemed perfect, not extremely hot not to be able to walk at all (although it was really hot at times) and also possible to get into the sea.
 I believe June and September are also great for this.

 Where to Stay